ICanBoogie/HTTP/docs/Responders.md

 $response = $responder->respond($request);
 ```

+> [!NOTE]
+> [ICanBoogie/HTTP][] only provides an implementation that delegates the response to a matching
+> responder found by a provider.
+> The package [ICanBoogie/Routing][] provides more exciting implementations.

 ## Rescuing exceptions

 [WithRecovery][] decorates another responder to provide an exception recovery mechanism.

-The exception thrown by the responder is caught and a [RecoverEvent][] is emitted.
-Third parties can
+The exception thrown by the responder is caught, and a [RecoverEvent][] is emitted.
-use that event to provide a response or replace the exception.
+Third parties can use that event to provide a response or replace the exception.

-The following example demonstrate how to decorate a responder:
+The following example demonstrates how to decorate a responder:

 ```php
 <?php